inovatitecnologia/OpenJur/README.md

 ## The project
- This is an initial project and we need financial and bussiness knowledge help.
+ This is an project to do the best software for law bussiness.
+And we need financial and bussiness knowledge help.

  To financial help you can donate with PayPal:

  [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NM2R9DZ6AHPM4)

+## Current financial contributors

+    - Inovati | Brazilian Software House (http://www.inovati.net.br) |

+We need more financial help.
+Please donate any amount so we can continue the project.

+## Current knowledge contributors - Thank you very much!

+    - Tobias Advogados Associados | Brazilian Law Company (http://www.tobias.adv.br/) |

+## About

-## Technology
+### Technology

 We are using Meteor (meteor.com) Plataform with Node.js to implement the OpenJur.

-Other technology:
+Other technologies:

-    * jQuery
+    - jQuery
-    * MongoDB
+    - MongoDB

-Technology to decide to include later:

-    * Materialize (materializecss.com)
-    * ExtJs
+    - AdminLte View Template